-Hawaiian haystacks start with a bed of rice that’s been topped with creamy gravy chicken.
-The chicken is loaded with fun “salad bar” type toppings such as pineapple, chow mein noodles, olives, tomatoes, cilantro, etc.
+Hawaiian Haystacks start with a bed of rice that’s been topped with creamy chicken and gravy.
+The chicken is loaded with fun salad bar toppings such as pineapple, chow mein noodles, olives, tomatoes, and cilantro.

-Essentially Hawaiian haystacks contain shredded chicken that has been coated in a creamy gravy and served on top of rice.
-The rice is loaded with “salad bar” type toppings (pretty much anything you’d find in a salad bar buffet — fresh cut veggies, herbs, mandarin oranges, pineapple, etc.).
+Hawaiian Haystacks contain shredded chicken that has been coated in a creamy gravy and served on top of rice.
+The rice is loaded with salad bar toppings (pretty much anything you’d find in a salad bar buffet — fresh cut veggies, herbs, mandarin oranges, pineapple, etc.).

-Typically toppings are served potluck style and everyone grabs whatever they’d like to pile on top of the creamy chicken.
+Typically toppings are served potluck style and everyone chooses whatever they’d like to pile on top of the creamy chicken.

-Hawaiian haystacks are wildly popular where I live and they show up at potlucks, neighborhood parties, church events, etc. They’re simple to make, incredibly tasty, and totally fun — who doesn’t like adding ridiculous amounts of toppings to a dinner?!
+Hawaiian Haystacks are wildly popular where I live and they show up at potlucks, neighborhood parties, and church events.
+They’re simple to make, incredibly tasty, and totally fun; who doesn’t like adding ridiculous amounts of toppings to a dinner?!

-- Alternate adding milk and chicken broth slowly and gradually until sauce is smooth and thickened.
+- Alternate adding milk and chicken broth.
+Stir slowly and gradually add in both liquids until sauce is smooth and thickened.

 - Add freshly grated cheese and sour cream.
 Whisk until smooth.

 - Stir in the prepared rotisserie chicken.
 Stir to coat and the chicken gravy is ready!